rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 Starting  with  Linux 2.2, Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities, which can be independently enabled and disabled.
 Capabilities are a per-thread attribute.
 ```

-Basically it means that capabilities can grant some of `root` privileges to unprivileged processes, but also limit the privileges of processes run by `root`.
+This basically means that capabilities can grant some of `root` privileges to unprivileged processes but also limit the privileges of processes run by `root`.

 There are currently 41 capabilities.
-It means the privileges of the `root` user has 41 sets of privileges.
+It means the privileges of the `root` user have 41 sets of privileges.
 Here are a few examples:

-* **CAP_CHOWN**: Make arbitrary changes to file UIDs and GIDs
+* **CAP_CHOWN**: Makes arbitrary changes to file UIDs and GIDs
-* **CAP_KILL**: Bypass permission checks for sending signals
+* **CAP_KILL**: Bypasses permission checks for sending signals
-* **CAP_NET_BIND_SERVICE**: Bind a socket to Internet domain privileged ports (port numbers less than 1024)
+* **CAP_NET_BIND_SERVICE**: Bindes a socket to Internet domain-privileged ports (port numbers less than 1024)

-The `Capabilities(7)` man page contains the full list.
+The `Capabilities(7)` man page contains the complete list.

 There are two types of capabilities: